 Offshore drilling worker

-Work as part of a team that controls and operates the drills on offshore facilities such as oil or gas rigs or drilling platforms.
+Power the world's energy future by operating and maintaining drilling equipment on offshore facilities such as oil or gas rigs or drilling platforms.

 Also known as: driller, derrickman, assistant driller